-UV flash photolysis of caged compounds is useful to detect minute structural changes of proteins induced by the interaction with chemicals such as ATP and calcium.
+UV flash-photolysis of caged compounds is useful to detect minute structural changes of proteins induced by the interaction with chemicals such as ATP and calcium.
 Detected structural changes that are synchronized with the flash illumination can be concluded to be caused by the action of the uncaged chemical, facilitating distinction from Brownian motion.
-After irradiating a small area around the imaging area by a number of high-frequency UV flashes, the concentration of uncaged compound at the imaging area quickly decreases by rapid diffusion of the chemical.
+After irradiating a small area around the imaging area by a UV flash, the concentration of uncaged compound at the imaging area quickly decreases by rapid diffusion of the chemical.
 Therefore, repeated observation of structural changes is possible when they are reversible.
 For a successful observation, the following precautions are required because UV illumination is prone to disturb the oscillation of a cantilever or to displace the sample stage by thermal expansion.

-- 1. Use high-frequency weak UV pulses (\sim 0.1 μ J/pulse) instead of a single shot of strong flash.
-A Nd:YVO4 355 nm laser with a repetition frequency > 50 kHz is commercially available. - 2.
-Apply laser pulses while the y-scan is performed, near the starting point following acquisition of a frame. - 3.
-Withdraw the sample stage from the cantilever tip during the y-scan.
+- 1. Use high-frequency weak UV pulses ( $\sim 0.1 \ \mu$ J/pulse) instead of a single shot of strong flash.
+A Nd:YVO4 355 nm laser with a repetition frequency >50 kHz is commercially available. - 2.
+Apply laser pulses while the y-scan toward the starting point of imaging is performed (without x-scan) immediately after acquisition of a frame. - 3.
+Withdraw the sample stage from the cantilever tip during the $\gamma$ -scan.

 Using a calcium-binding protein, CaM, attached to the neck region of MyoV, we here demonstrate high-speed AFM imaging combined with flash-photolysis of caged calcium.
 Each neck region of MyoV comprised of 6 IQ motifs to which six light chains (5 CaM and an essential light chain) are attached.
-It is known that CaM attached to the second IQ dissociates in the presence of Ca2+ at micromolar concentrations (Koide et al., 2006).
-To facilitate the observation of structural changes induced in MyoV by CaM dissociation, MyoV was weakly attached to an aminosilane-coated mica surface on which the neck regions can extend (Fig. 12A).
+It is known that CaM attached to the second IQ dissociates in the presence of $Ca^{2+}$ at micromolar concentrations (Koide et al., 2006).
+To facilitate the observation of structural changes induced in MvoV by CaM dissociation, MyoV was weakly attached to an aminosilane-coated mica surface on which the neck regions can extend (Fig. 20.12A).
 On each neck region, three small globes corresponding to three light chains are visible, but the other three light chains face the mica surface.
-Just after the illumination by ~100 UV pulses of 100 kH frequency, one of the motor domains (a large globe) located at the distal end of the head partially dissociates from the adjacent neck region (Fig. 12B), but the three globes on the neck remain visible.
+Just after the illumination by $\sim 200$ UV pulses with 50 kHz, one of the motor domains (a large globe) located at the distal end of the head partially dissociates from the adjacent neck region (Fig. 20.12B), but the three globes on the neck remain visible.
 Probably one of the three light chains facing the mica surface dissociated from the neck.
 The partially dissociated motor domain was observed to be linked to the neck region through a thin structure.
 This behavior was rather rare among many observations.
 The observations mostly showed shrinkage of the neck region after UV illumination, suggesting folding of an exposed IQ motif after dissociation of CaM.